Log Shipping Deployment

 The SQL Server on-disk storage format is the same in the 64-bit and 32-bit environments.
 Therefore, a log shipping configuration can combine server instances that run in a 32-bit environment and server instances that run in a 64-bit environment.

-Backup compression was introduced in SQL Server 2008 Enterprise.
-Beginning in SQL Server 2008 R2, backup compression is supported by Standard and all higher editions.
+SQL Server 2008 Enterprise and later versions support backup compression.
 When creating a log shipping configuration, you can control the backup compression behavior of log backups.
 For more information, see Backup Compression (SQL Server).

 Create a file share for the transaction log backups, preferably on a fault-tolerant server that is not part of the log shipping configuration.
 To maximize availability of the primary server, Microsoft recommends as a best practice that you put the backup share on a separate host computer.